Recognising moral distress in midwives

 Moral distress is more significant and may persist for months and with more severe psychological impact than moral frustration, says Ms Foster.

 “You could have one very significantly distressing situation.
 For example, witnessing clinical care that led to a particularly poor outcome for a woman or baby.
 Or there may be cumulative distress, where you are facing day in, day out – that restriction on giving good care.
-So it might be that you are frustrated, and frustrated, and frustrated and then over time it develops into moral distress and then potentially, moral injury.
+So it might be that you are frustrated, and frustrated, and frustrated and then over time it develops into moral distress and then potentially, moral injury."

-Moral injury is where we start seeing quite severe psychological harm which has been likened to symptoms of PTSD.
+Moral injury is where we start seeing quite severe psychological harm, which has been likened to symptoms of PTSD.

 “Part of this is knowing that moral distress is individual.
 A situation that precedes my moral distress may be very different to a situation that another person feels is morally distressing.
-There is no prescriptive list of morally compromising situations, however the tool that we have developed does include a number situations that have been highlighted in literature and by Australian midwives as being morally distressing.
+There is no prescriptive list of morally compromising situations.
+However, the tool that we have developed does include a number of situations that have been highlighted in literature and by Australian midwives as being morally distressing.
 In saying that, there are any number of moral issues that happen in clinical spaces, which present moral issues for a person.”

 Raise awareness, share experiences